-A primer on the Aug.
-6 primary elections in Seattle, King County
+Have you voted yet?
+Here’s a quick ballot catchup for the Aug.
+6 primary

 Redmond and Renton mayor

-Both of these Eastside cities have experienced quite a population boom since the current mayors were elected 12 years ago.
-Four candidates in Renton and three in Redmond have filed to run in the Aug.
+These cities have experienced quite a population boom since the current mayors were elected 12 years ago.
+Four candidates in Renton and three in Redmond are running in the Aug.
 6 primary.

 Seattle School Board